HelmholtzAI-FZJ/torchrun_jsc/README.md

 variables, you can configure the following environment variables to customize `torchrun_jsc`'s behavior:

+- `TORCHRUN_JSC_PREFER_ARG_PATCHING`: whether to use argument patching or an alternative monkey-patching method.
+The alternative method does not rely on Slurm but adds another surface for breakage because it depends on private, internal PyTorch APIs.
+Also, the alternative method is not portable and may not be supported on your system.
+If this is set to `0`, `TORCHRUN_JSC_NODE_RANK` and `TORCHRUN_JSC_HOST_NODE_RANK` (see below for both) will not be used.
+  Defaults to `1` ("true", i.e., use argument patching).
 - `TORCHRUN_JSC_NODE_RANK`: should be set to the executing node's rank.
 Defaults to the value of `SLURM_NODEID`; if that variable isn't set either, behavior depending on this value is ignored.